ELIXIR-IIB-training/website/_posts/2017-06-19-metagenomics-workshop-and-school-bari.md

 No prior knowledge of metagenomic sequences analysis or specific programming skills are required.
 Conversely, a basic knowledge of BASH, Unix terminal usage and R are desirable.

 ### School's Instructors
-- Marc Rosello & Guy Cochrane (EBI, UK); - Bruno Fosso & Monica Santamaria (IBBE-CNR, IT )- Gabriel Valiente (Technical University of Catalonia, SP)- Matteo Chiara (University of Milan, IT)
+- Marc Rosello & Guy Cochrane (EBI, UK);
+- Rob Finn (EBI, UK);- Bruno Fosso & Monica Santamaria (IBBE-CNR, IT )- Gabriel Valiente (Technical University of Catalonia, SP)- Matteo Chiara (University of Milan, IT)

 <table border="1">